meraki-analytics/cassiopeia/doc/settings.rst

 That are many settings in Cassiopeia that control how the framework works, and more settings will be added as the code is expanded.

+Use ``cass.apply_settings(...)`` and pass in a ``json`` filename, a dictionary, or a ``cassiopeia.Settings`` object to set Cass's parameters.
+A default settings file (``cassiopeia/configuration/default.json``) will be used if you do not run ``cass.apply_settings``.

 The most important settings are the Riot API key and the default region.
-Both of these can be set programmatically, but it is often easiest to just change your settings file instead.
-Please see ``cassiopeia/configuration/default.json`` for an up to date example of a settings file.
+Both of these can be set programmatically, and if not set they will be read from your settings file.
+See ``cassiopeia/configuration/default.json`` for an up to date example of a settings file.

-Each setting is explained below, and should be added as separate entries to the settings file (which is in ``json`` format).
+Each setting is explained below, and should be added as separate entries to the settings file (in ``json`` format) or into a python dictionary.

 Riot API
 --------